Ouigo: Ouigo Train Classique

 Introduced in April 2022, this service serves as a successor to the Intercités 100% Eco services which were discontinued in 2020.

 Unlike the high-speed service, Ouigo Train Classique is operated by a subsidiary of SNCF Voyages Développement named Oslo (Offre de Services Librement Organisés).
+The line between Paris and Brussels remains operated by SNCF Voyageurs itself.

 OTC network

-Ouigo Train Classique serves three lines:
+Ouigo Train Classique serves four lines: